We share and recommend on Social Media - be sure to join

 As these figures show, LinkedIn is also an important channel to profile the company's messages.
-But again - where to put in depends on your product and your target audience.
+But again - where to put in your efforts depends on your product and your target audience.
 For example, if the target group is under 20 years, LinkedIn is naturally not important, but Snapchat plays a large role.

 Who uses what?

 The Danish Agency for Culture issues an annual report on the Danes' media use.
 Here are some facts from 2015 report:

 - Young people are more connected to social media than the elderly, they use the services more often, and they also make use of a greater diversity of social media.
 A larger proportion of the 16-19-year-olds visit at least once a day the various social media - significantly more than is the case for the slightly older age groups.
 Particularly pronounced is the tendency for social media Snapchatwhere 63% of 16-19-year-old social media users use the service daily, while only for 36% of 20-24-year-olds, 21% of 25-29-year-olds, and only 5% of those 30-34-year.

 - The Instagram The 16-19 age group also stands out, as an almost twice the proportion of this age group uses Instagram at least once a day over the 20-year-old social media users, and the share is three times the proportion of users of social media in the early thirties.

 - Facebook used at least once a week by 91% of social media users.

 - It is a large proportion of the young people who go on Facebook daily or several times a day.
 For the 16-19-year, the proportion is 83% and for the 20-year-olds it is about 70%, while the proportion then falls with age.

 - Facebook is more popular among women than among men.
 49% of female internet users go daily on Facebook, while that is the case for 41% of male internet users.